SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 .. math::
     [[[e^+]],[[e^-]]] + [[[\mu^+]],[[\mu^-]]]

-where it is understood that the sum is over the weights of the respective |elements|
+where it is understood that the sum runs over the weights of the respective |elements|
 and not over the |elements| themselves.

 Note that the sum can be over particle charges, flavors or more complex combinations of elements.
 However, almost all experimental results sum only over elements sharing a common |topology|.

-Finally, in some cases the UL constraint assumes specific constributions from each |element|.
+Finally, in some cases the UL constraint assumes specific contributions from each |element|.
 For instance, in the :ref:`example above <constraintplot>` it is implicitly assumed that both the electron and muon |elements| contribute equally to the total cross section.
 Hence these conditions must also be specified along with the constraint, as described in :ref:`UL conditions<ULconditions>`.